Internet Archive: Hosting of disputed media

 On October 9, 2016, the Internet Archive was temporarily blocked in Turkey after it was used (amongst other file hosting services) by hackers to host 17 GB of leaked government emails.

 Because the Internet Archive only lightly moderates uploads, it includes resources that may be valued by extremists and the site may be used by them to evade block listing.
 In February 2018, the Counter Extremism Project said that the Archive hosted terrorist videos, including the beheading of Alan Henning, and had declined to respond to requests about the videos.
 In May 2018, a report published by the cyber-security firm Flashpoint stated that the Islamic State was using the Internet Archive to share its propaganda.
 Chris Butler, from the Internet Archive, responded that they regularly spoke to the US and EU governments about sharing information on terrorism.
 In April 2019, Europol, acting on a referral from French police, asked the Internet Archive to remove 550 sites of "terrorist propaganda".
 The Archive rejected the request, saying that the reports were wrong about the content they pointed to, or were too broad for the organization to comply with.
 On July 14, 2021, the Internet Archive held a joint "Referral Action Day" with Europol to target terrorist videos.

 A 2021 article said that jihadists regularly used the Internet Archive for "dead drops" of terrorist videos.
 In January 2022, a former UCLA lecturer's 800-page manifesto, containing racist ideas and threats against UCLA staff, was uploaded to the Internet Archive.
 The manifesto was removed by the Internet Archive after a week, amidst discussion about whether such documents should be preserved by archivists or not.
-Another 2022 paper found "an alarming volume of terrorist, extremist, and racist material on the Internet Archive".
+A 2022 paper by Gabriel Weimann found "an alarming volume of terrorist, extremist, and racist material on the Internet Archive".
 A 2023 paper reported that Neo-Nazis collect links to online, publicly available resources to be shared with new recruits.
 As the Internet Archive hosts uploaded texts that are not allowed on other websites, Nazi and neo-Nazi books in the Archive (e.g., The Turner Diaries) frequently appear on these lists.
 These lists also feature older, public domain material created when white supremacist views were more mainstream.